6 Super Important IT Trends for 2021-2025

 IT’s increasing importance is also driving the need for more IT personnel.

-6. Privacy-Enhancing Computation Looks to Secure Customer Data
+6. Privacy-Enhancing Computation Aims to Secure Customer Data

 Searches for "Data Privacy" had grown by 224% over the last decade.